Going...going...

 Mobile library

 Mobile library users should be aware that from 1 August the library will be at Ash Tree Grove every six weeks rather than every three, due to staff shortages.
-For other reasons, the September visit is on Friday 6th, not on the usual Thursday.

 Dates are shown listed in the What's On on this page, or can be seen at source here.